Gentle Yoga: A Practice for Trauma Outside of Session Time

 We now know that our bodies both contain and store emotional pain as well as our traumatic memories.
-People often don’t appreciate that symptoms of PTSD can be experienced, oddly enough, as both intrusive as well as avoidant.
+People often don’t appreciate that symptoms of complex PTSD can be experienced, oddly enough, as both intrusive as well as avoidant.

-Intrusive symptoms can be experienced as flashbacks, nightmares, as well as physical pain and anxiety including panic attacks.
+Intrusive symptoms can be experienced as emotional flashbacks, nightmares, as well as physical pain and anxiety including panic attacks.
 Avoidant symptoms, which in my experience is much more common, look more like disassociation, disconnection, a feeling of being numb or checked out.
-Sometimes people with PTSD are so numb that they even believe that they are actually doing ok!
-Although people can report to me that they “feel ok,” we might talk together and begin to notice that there is actually an absence of joy, desire, or even any interest to connect with others.
+Sometimes people with complex PTSD are so numb that they even believe that they are actually doing ok!
+Although people can report to me that they feel ok, we might talk together and begin to notice that there is actually an absence of joy, desire, or even any interest to connect with others.
 In other words, “I feel OK, ” can often be code for, “I actually don’t feel much of anything.”

-Fortunately, neuroscience, especially polyvagal theory, has helped us tremendously in understanding how PTSD can be both expressed as activation and stress in the body as well as numbness, avoidant feelings such as isolation and numbing behavior.
+Fortunately, neuroscience, especially polyvagal theory, has helped us tremendously in understanding how complex PTSD can be both expressed as activation and stress in the body as well as numbness, avoidant feelings such as isolation and numbing behavior.
 Resolving trauma creates new pathways of feeling safe and connected- even within ourselves.
 No longer do people need to feel isolated and lonely because of trauma.
 Trauma finally has a way to resolve itself.
 That solution, that I practice with both myself as well as with my patients, is called Somatic Experiencing.

 According to Dr. Peter Levine, the originator and developer of Somatic Experiencing, trauma is basic survival energy that has been locked in the body and nervous system.
 He is talking about life energy- literally the energy of life itself.
 This energy is powerful and it takes time for people with trauma to be able to build capacity enough to feel it so that they might once again feel alive.
 Paradoxically, it can be this very life energy that feels quite threatening and even terrifying to survivors of trauma.